-An elder abuse victim’s daughter in California has shared with Elder Abuse Exposed.com the email response from U.S. Sen. Dianne Feinstein (D-Calif.) to a complaint about alleged official misconduct by California Attorney General Kamala Harris’ Bureau of Medi-Cal Fraud and Elder Abuse (BMFEA).
+An elder abuse victim’s daughter in California has shared with Elder Abuse Exposed.com the email response from U.S. Senator Dianne Feinstein (D-Calif.) to a complaint about alleged official misconduct by Attorney General Kamala Harris’ Bureau of Medi-Cal Fraud and Elder Abuse (BMFEA).

 In Deborah Calvert’s elder abuse victim story and reports, Ms. Calvert made the following disturbing allegations (all quoted allegations are Deborah Calvert’s):

-- Deborah Calvert and many other family members of elderly residents in a Newport Beach, Calif. nursing home operated by Sun Healthcare, Sunbridge Care and Rehabilitation, complained to BMFEA in Sacramento that “Sun had violated its 2001 California state injunction with both understaffing and broken equipment that was killing patients.”
+- Deborah Calvert and many other family members of elderly residents in Sunbridge Care and Rehabilitation—a Newport Beach, California, nursing home operated by Sun Healthcare—complained to BMFEA in Sacramento that “Sun had violated its 2001 California state injunction with both understaffing and broken equipment that was killing patients.”

 - “Five patients died 2002–2003 from the neglect and direct fault of Sun Healthcare Group, Inc., at Sunbridge Newport located at 1555 Superior Avenue in Newport Beach, CA 92662.”

 - “Rick Matros, Sun’s CEO, had ‘killed my mother’ in retaliation.”